TEACHING of the SHAKUHACHI

 LESSONS and WORKSHOPS

-but collective sessions can happen if a group exists to work on the basics or the repertoire.
+Lessons are individual, but collective sessions can be planned when it’s possible, to work on the basics and/or the repertoire.

 You are welcome to contact to get more informations